confluentinc/operator-earlyaccess/README.rst

 Get early access by registering interest here: `Confluent Operator Early Access Registration <https://events.confluent.io/confluentoperatorearlyaccess>`_

-This documentation repository is structured into Concepts and Scenario workflows:
+This repository is structured into Concepts and Scenario workflows:

 * Read Concepts to understand how Confluent on Kubernetes works, and should be architected.
 * Use Scenario workflows to deploy and manage Confluent on Kubernetes for various use cases.